InsertKoinIO/koin/README.md

 }

 ```
-Open declaration section wihtin the `declareContext` function, in the in the `onLoad()` method.
+Open declaration section wihtin the `declareContext` function, in the in the `context()` method.
 The `declareContext` function bring you the Koin DSL and allow you to declare your components.

 * `provide {}` function helps you to declare your component within function Each lambda passed to this function must return an expression for your component creation. e.g: class instance.
 * `get()` function allow you to resolve the given dependency and retrieve your component instance